jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 manageable chunks to upload it.
 Your instructor may provide you with an alternative way of getting the same dataset.

-First, if an example starts with the “\$” prompt, it is run in the Linux shell.
-If it starts with the “>>>” prompt, it is run in pyspark shell.
+First, if an example starts with the `$` prompt, it is run in the Linux shell.
+If it starts with the “>>>” prompt, it is run in `pyspark` shell.

-Echo your SPARK\_HOME environment variable to see where your Spark is installed.
+Echo your `SPARK_HOME` environment variable to see where your Spark is installed.
 ```
 $ echo $SPARK_HOME